halftheopposite/TOSIOS/README.md

 ## 🕹️ Playing

 Want to play right away?
-You can play the game by following (and sharing) this link https://tosios-demo.herokuapp.com/.
+You can play the game by following (and sharing) this link https://tosios.online/ (or https://tosios-demo.herokuapp.com/).

 **Rules**